mozerpol/NotesFromLearning/NIOS-V/README.md

 shell:
 - `~/Quartus/niosv/bin/niosv-shell`
 2. Generate a bsp configuration file for the project.
-The location where the file will be created is important, i.e. *./software/bsp/*:
+The location where the file will be created is important, for me is: *quartus_project/software/bsp/*:
 - `~/Quartus/niosv/bin/niosv-bsp -c -t=hal --sopcinfo=niosv.sopcinfo ./software/bsp/settings.bsp`
-After executing this command, it should look something like this:
+After executing this command, everything should look something like this:

 ![Image](https://github.com/user-attachments/assets/11a6b8d0-5e01-4705-be68-d45d78069c7a)

-3. Go to the *./software/* directory (where the bsp folder was automatically created in the previous step) and create an app directory, and inside it an empty file *hello.c*.
+3. Go to the *./software/* directory (where the bsp catalog was automatically created in the previous step) and create an *app* catalog, and inside it an empty file *hello.c*.
 It should look something like this:

 ![Image](https://github.com/user-attachments/assets/5aaa93df-2e6b-43c4-a7c3-9af28112030c)

 4. Generate a configuration file for Cmake (in the terminal where nios-shell is):
-- `~/Quartus/niosv/bin/niosv-app -a=./software/app -b=./software/bsp -s=./software/app/hello.c`
+- `~/Quartus/niosv/bin/niosv-app -a=./software/app -b=./software/bsp -s=./software/app/hello.c` <br/>
 Every time something is changed in Platform Designer, you have to repeat steps 8 and 9.